I have personally handled hundreds of DMV drivers license suspension hearings for my clients.

 In addition to the many DMV hearings that I have handled, I have prepared numerous Writs of Mandamus to attack unfair DMV decisions in which the client’s drivers license suspension was wrongfully sustained by the DMV.
 Such a Writ (which is an application to the Superior Court to have an adverse DMV decision in your case reversed) is your only recourse to having the suspension sustained.
 I have assisted other lawyers in this complicated and arcane area of the law.

-Preparing and offering a defense in a DMV hearing is a complex and legally sophisticated matter, and you will need a good criminal defense lawyer to accomplish this.
+Preparing and offering a defense in a hearing at DMV in San Francisco is a complex and legally sophisticated matter, and you will need a good criminal defense lawyer to accomplish this.
 I will bring my many years of experience in defending clients at the DMV to bear on your case.

 In addition to DUI cases, I have personally handled many DMV hearings in these specific areas of Drivers License suspension: